simonlindsay/typographic-rhythm/README.md

 ### Step 3

-Define your modular scale in a sass map.
+Define your modular scale in a sass map using the pixel values.
 See http://www.modularscale.com/?16,28&px&1.25&web&table Where H1 is alpha and the body paragrpah tag is zeta.
 - H1 = Alpha
 - H2 = Beta